What is a Substation?

 Function of Substations

 - Correction of power factors circuits: The power factor has to be kept at the correct value when reactive loads are there to protect the generating plant and increase efficiency.
+Read this link for more information on how power factor correction saves power.

 - It contains bus bars for splitting the power for distribution: Thick bars of copper to which various distributing circuits are connected by nuts and bolts are known as bus bars.